inkandswitch/ksp-browser/README.md

-# Pushpin Clipper
+# xcr.pt extension

-A Chrome extension which lets you clip web pages, text snippets, and images to Pushpin from your browser!
+A chrome extension allows you to save fragments of the web content and produce permanent link for it so you can share with anyone, anywhere.

 ## Installation